 Your exercise heart rate is a good indicator of exercise intensity during low-to-moderate intensity rhythmic exercise.
-But when you exceed your anaerobic, or lactate threshold, heart rate alone may not adequately reflect your work rate.
-Learning more about the relationship between heart rate and exercise intensity can help you program and train for optimal performance.
+But when you exceed your anaerobic threshold, heart rate alone may not adequately reflect your work rate.

 Video of the Day